walpolea/Ender3-Resources/README.md

 - Before your first print, leveling your bed is a crucial step to successful printing.
 This is how close/far your nozzle is to the build surface, and how consistent that distance is across the X and Y axes.

+- In the assembly video above, he mentions cutting off the z-limit switch plastic stop so that it can be mounted slightly lower.
+This is a common need to d0.
+So when you first home your nozzle, if it's very far (3mm+) from the build surface, you may need to do the same.
+Clip off the plastic nub with your flush cuts, and mount a little lower.

 - Sometimes your aluminum carriage can be very slightly bent, usually this will cause the middle, along the Y-axis to be higher or lower than the left and right X-axis edges.

 ## Printable Upgrades